 - Creation: Contains a Create button trigger that transitions the object to the Not Started state.
 This state cannot be deleted nor can its name or color be edited, however, the trigger can be edited or replaced as needed.

 - Not Started: Contains a Start button trigger that transitions the object to the In Progress state.

 - In Progress: Contains a Complete button trigger that transitions the object to the Complete state.

 - Complete: Contains an Archive button trigger that transitions the object to the Archive state.

 - Archive: This state contains no triggers or transitions.

-The object types available in the Workflow tab on the Edit Assessment page are populated based on the data definition selected when creating the new assessment.
+The object types available in the Configuration tab on the Edit Assessment page are populated based on the data definition selected when creating the new assessment.
 From this tab, you can also specify whether these object types' data will be cloned or be used as reference data only, and if other assessments can reuse this data.
 Note that you cannot create or configure workflows for object types used as reference data in assessments.
 For more information, see the Assessment Instances section.